ZDEEX/pirate/README_offline_transaction_signing.md

    to make transactions again.

-7. Changes from the previous Treasure Chest version Previously you had to manually edit the PIRATE.conf file in the project home directory to enable the 'offline mode' of the application.
+7. Changes from the previous Treasure Chest version Previously you had to manually edit the ZDEEX.conf file in the project home directory to enable the 'offline mode' of the application.
 This was accomplished by setting the config entry: maxconnections=0.